 Worship pleasing to God must be unfeigned and transparent, offered with a humble and pure heart.

 Who may ascend the mountain of the LORD?
 Who may stand in his holy place?
 The one who has clean hands and a pure heart, who does not trust in an idol or swear by a false god.

 Has not my hand made all these things, and so they came into being? declares the LORD.
 These are the ones I look on with favor: those who are humble and contrite in spirit, and who tremble at my word.

 Christians are to partake in Holy Communion because God commands us to do so in His Word.
 According to I Corinthians 11:23-25, we find these words, For I received from the Lord what I also passed on to you: The Lord Jesus, on the night he was betrayed, took bread, and when he had given thanks, he broke it and said, This is my body, which is for you; do this in remembrance of me.
 In the same way, after supper he took the cup, saying, This cup is the new covenant in my blood; do this, whenever you drink it, in remembrance of me.

 What is the Symbolism of the Two Elements?

 During the Lord’s Supper, Jesus used the symbolism of two elements present at the meal, namely, the Bread and the Cup (wine) to illustrate the Lord’s Supper was going to become a memorial of His death and suffering.
 What is the symbolism of the bread and the cup?
-The bread is symbolic of Christ’s Body that is to be broken for us and the cup is symbolic of Christ’s blood that is to be shed for us.
+The bread is symbolic of Christ’s body that is to be broken for us and the cup is symbolic of His blood that is to be shed for us.

 “Baptism by water immersion is commanded in the scripture (Matthew 28:19-20 NIV).
 Baptism is an outward sign of an inward spiritual renewal.
 All who believe Christ as savior and Lord are baptized by water immersion.”